DavisPL-Teaching/119/lecture4/README.md

 - First part of practice midterm released; second part released late this week

+- HW1 grading underway; please stay tuned for a Piazza post when official grades are released.

 - I have sorted the rest of the lecture material into parts

 Plan: